 Union County has the continued potential to benefit economically from its direct linkage to Spartanburg, South Carolina, via US Highway 176 which is a four-lane divided highway.

 Proposed improvements in infrastructure and roads in the County are making it more attractive to industrial clients.
 The County has expanded the Union Commerce Industrial Park adjacent to the US Highway 176 corridor and has entered into joint industrial park agreements with neighboring counties to increase the tax credits the County can offer.
 Gestamp Automotive, a major auto parts supplier for the BMW facility, is one of the latest employers to locate in the Union Commerce Industrial Park.
 The company is continuing to expand its employment by announcing that it would hire 100 additional workers and invest \$51 million at the plant.
-Earlier this year, Lockhart Power and Milliken announced plans to build the first ever green landfill gas to power facility in the County at the Upstate Regional Landfill near Cross Anchor.
-When operational this facility will covert landfill gas to electricity that will be sold to Duke Energy for reuse.
+When operational these facilities will covert landfill gas to electricity that will be sold to Duke Energy for reuse.

 The EDA and CDBG funded QuickJobs facility which is staffed by Spartanburg Community College is now providing the high tech robotics training needed by Gestamp workers along with other industrial and academic curricula.
 Another recent project involves re-use of the former Walt Disney distribution center in Jonesville which closed in 2011.
-Charlotte-based department store chain Belk opened an eCommerce and fulfillment distribution facility and in 2014 announced expansion plans bringing total capital investment to over \$50 million.
+Charlotte-based department store chain Belk opened an eCommerce and fulfillment distribution facility and completed a recent building expansion bringing total capital investment to over \$50 million.
 Total employment at the center exceeds 300 people.
 In 2012 Gonvauto Inc. located in the County on a 24 acre site north of the City of Union on SC Highway 18, building a \$35 million facility and employing 40 workers.